sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Now all that's left to do is to tell grep what numbers we want on our list.
 We do that by passing an argument to `grep`, expressed as `*.is-prime`.
 Notice the colon immediately after `grep`.
 That indicates that what follows is the argument we will be passing to the `grep` method.
+Alternatively, we could do away with the colon and surround the `*.is-primate` argument with a set of parentheses.
+In line with one of Raku's mantras, "There is more than one way to do it" (TIMTOWTDI), it's up to you to decide what you think is most readable in a given situation.

 So what exactly is the `*.is-prime` doing?
 It tells grep which stuff to place into the Sequence.
 You can think of it as a test that runs on every number in